-If you have been inactive for awhile or have a health condition, you should see your health care provider before starting an exercise program.
+If you have been inactive for a while or have a health condition, you should see your health care provider before starting an exercise program.

 Here is a sample circuit training routine you can do at home.
 For exercises with weights, start with 2 to 5 pound (lb), or 1 to 2.25 kg, hand weights and add more weight as you get stronger.
-If you DO NOT have hand weights, you can make your own by filling gallon (liter) milk jugs with water.
+If you do not have hand weights, you can make your own by filling gallon (liter) milk jugs with water.